 Courts will often require independent evidence about whether or not media organizations acted according to the standards of responsible communication.

 For lawyers representing the media, such testimony can often help justify aggressive investigative reporting techniques and overcome any judicial perception that media are self-serving and more interested in readers and profits than public service.

 For lawyers representing plaintiffs, it can often hasten an out-of-court settlement in your client's favour, or at least acquaint the court with commonly recognized standards of journalistic conduct, not just those that may be provided and interpreted by the media outlet in question.

-- My qualifications as a journalism expert have been accepted by courts in Ontario and British Columbia.
+- My qualifications as a journalism expert have been accepted by courts in Ontario, British Columbia and Saskatchewan.

 - I taught journalism for 23 years at Ryerson University and was a top editor at Canada's largest newspaper.

 - I helped review and rewrite the Canadian newspaper industry’s Statement of Principles.